RoySegall/nuntius-bot/README.md

 rethinkdb
 ```

-Open the settings file you created and set the token you copied. and run:
+Open the settings file you created and set the token you copied, and run:
 ```bash
 php install.php
 php bot.php